 The Power of Photography

 It’s no secret that photography is an essential part of selling any item online.
-When it comes to antiques and one of a kind pieces, it’s even more important as uniqueness and quality vary from object to object.
-Even if you’re not a professional photographer, we’ve got some tips & tricks to help you up your photo game, which will result in better online listings and more sales.
+When it comes to antique, vintage, and one-of-a-kind pieces, it’s even more critical, as the quality varies from object to object.
+If you sell smaller pieces online, the right images can make all the difference in a sale.
+Even if you’re not a professional photographer, we’ve got some tips and tricks to help you produce images that appeal to online buyers.

 Product Only Images: The set of images for your product listing page should be on a white background.
 These shots should include the piece from every angle.

 In-Context Images: These shots show your piece grouped with other similar pieces, in a vignette or a decorated room.
 They are also perfect for social media, advertising and blog posts.

 The beauty of a smaller piece can be challenging to capture.
 We love Karl Taylor and his YouTube tutorials.
 Click the video for some quick tips on creating superior images of small objects.

 Ensure you take several close-up shots to reveal the quality and texture of the piece and highlight its finer details.
 A macro lens is needed to produce high-quality images of small objects.
 If you have a good basic camera, “macro” mode (usually represented as a flower icon) allows the camera to focus close-up and produce sharp, clear images of a small object.

 Shooting your small objects with a smartphone?
 Invest in a macro lens built for your phone: Here is an example of a macro lens for iPhone and Android from Amazon – there are plenty to choose from, available in a range of prices and quality.

 The first four minutes of this video offers some helpful tips for shooting small objects successfully:

 For sharp, detailed images, mount your camera or phone on a stable surface, for example a table or tripod.
 If the piece tends to roll or move, keep it stationary with mounting putty (like this product) to hold it in position for your photo.